 The Canon PIXMA TR8520 has great scanning features.
 It has two ways to scan your files, depending on your needs: flatbed, which is great for larger or more fragile objects like books, and sheetfed, which is useful for automatically scanning several papers at once.
 Unlike the Canon PIXMA TS9120, it also has fax integrated into its design, making it easy to scan documents and send them to others.
 While the DPI limit may seem to be 600 at first glance, if you look under the "drivers" tab, you can do an advance scan with Canon’s My Image Garden software at a higher resolution.
 If you’re using the Canon IJ Scan Utility app, these settings can be found under the “scangear” tab.
 Note, if the document you’re scanning exceeds over 100mb then you need to turn off “thumbnail preview mode” (located on the left top corner of “scan advanced” settings page) to reach 1200 DPI.

-The Canon PIXMA TR8520's cost-per-print is excellent.
+The Canon PIXMA TR8520's cost-per-print is great.
 It's fairly affordable to print in either black or color with this printer, which is great if you like to move back and forth printing essays and presentation portfolios.
 It's also affordable to print photos with this printer, especially compared to the cost of ink and the printer itself.
 While you can buy each ink cartridge separately, Canon offers bundle packs that could save you more in the long run.
 If cost-per-print is the only feature you're looking for with your printer, check out the Canon PIXMA iX6820 or Brother MFC-J805DW INKvestment Tank.
+If you want a printer that performs almost identically but has cheaper color cartridges, consider the step-up model, the Canon PIXMA TR8620.

 Keep in mind that even if you print only in black, most inkjet printers continue using the color cartridge for servicing tasks, so you'll likely still need to replace it eventually.